Simon Colyn

-Simon Colyn (born March 23, 2002) is a Canadian professional soccer player who plays as a midfielder for Danish 1st Division club Lyngby.
+Simon Colyn (born March 23, 2002) is a Canadian professional soccer player who plays as a midfielder for Danish Superliga club Lyngby.

 Career

 Vancouver Whitecaps FC

 Colyn signed with Vancouver Whitecaps FC on April 19, 2018.
 He made his debut on Vancouver's final game of the 2018 MLS season on October 28, as a substitute for Alphonso Davies in the 86th minute of a 2–1 victory over the Portland Timbers.

 On November 19, 2019, it was announced that Colyn would be joining Dutch club PSV for a 10-day training stint.

 On October 7, 2020, Colyn joined Italian Serie B side SPAL on loan until June 2021, with an option for the club to make the deal permanent.

 Jong PSV

 On August 27, 2021, Colyn joined Dutch Eerste Divisie side Jong PSV, the reserve team of PSV, on loan until June 2022, with an option to buy.
 He made his debut on September 13, subbing in for Jong PSV in a 2–1 defeat to Utrecht.
 He scored his first goal for the club on December 6 against De Graafschap.
 He signed a permanent deal with the club on July 20, 2022, penning a two-year contract.